 Free fall motion is the movement of objects under the influence of earth's gravitational force [9].
 Any object that experiences a free fall accelerates downward.
-The coordinate axis used is the axis with the acceleration of earth's gravity (usually g = 9.8 m / s2).
+The coordinate axis used is 7e axis with the acceleration of earth's gravity (usually g = 9.8 m / s2).
 Free fall motion is an example of straight-line motion.
-Then all equations of uniform straight motion apply to free fall motion, with the acceleration of gravity.
+Then all equations of uniform straight motion apply to free fall motion, with the acceleration value used is the acceleration of gravity.